 Our website is tested on a regular basis, with a new scan scheduled every seven days using an automated accessibility tool provided by LittleForest.
 This tool tests all web pages and provides a report on accessibility issues.
 Manual checks are also performed on a sample of pages on library.sunderland.ac.uk.

-Issues are prioritised according to the severity of the impact it may cause, the number of people that may be impacted and the time involved in resolving the issue.
+Issues are prioritised according to the severity of the impact they may cause, the number of people that may be impacted and the time involved in resolving the issue.